 The good news: The hormone balance and thus the skin balance often levels off by itself within a few months after stopping the pill.

-We'll now tell you what you can do if you want to avoid pimples and acne after stopping the pill or if you want to get rid of existing impurities.
-Spoilers: Your skin needs help from within AND from without.
+We will now tell you what you can do if you want to avoid pimples and acne after stopping the pill or if you want to get rid of existing impurities.
+Spoiler: Your skin needs help from the inside AND the outside.

 1. Lower your stress levels

-Are you feeling the same way?
+Do you feel the same?
 In stressful or emotionally demanding phases, to top it all off, the skin often goes haywire.
-According to a French study , stress is a trigger for acne in every second woman5.
+According to a French study , stress is a trigger for acne in every second woman 5 .
 This is due to the increased release of the stress hormones cortisol and adrenaline.
 If there is a lack of sleep (Netflix also makes it difficult for us!), this mechanism is also triggered.

 ☝️ What you can do: Unfortunately, stress triggers cannot simply be switched off.
 Instead, try to find ways to incorporate small relaxation rituals like yoga or meditation into your daily routine to calm down.

 You may have heard the term “microbiome” before.
-It describes the countless tiny microorganisms in our gut and on our skin, that perform many important functions for our immune system and ward off harmful invaders from the outside.
+It refers to the countless tiny microorganisms in our intestines and on our skin, which fulfill many important functions for our immune system and ward off harmful invaders from the outside.
 However, years of taking the pill, but also stress and an unbalanced diet can seriously disturb and change the balance of these microorganisms.

 ☝️ What you can do: How about a colon cleanse?
 Probiotics inhibit the growth of the acne bacterium Propionibacterium acnes.
-You can naturally support your gut and skin health with probiotic foods such as sauerkraut, kombucha and pickles.
+With probiotic foods like sauerkraut, kombucha and pickles you can naturally support your gut and skin health.

 3. Give your body the nutrients it needs

 Years of using birth control pills leave many women deficient in nutrients and minerals 4 .